TABLET: A Large-Scale Dataset for Robust Visual Table Understanding

 \textbf{Optimal \datasetname~Size} Since training on 4M examples is resource-intensive, and tasks in \mbox{\datasetlarge}~exhibit substantial variation in size (see (b) pie chart in Table~\ref{tab:generalization}), we evaluate whether a smaller but more balanced dataset might perform comparably.
 We create \datasetmedium~(a shorthand for \datasetname-{\textsf{\textsc{Medium}}}) by capping each task at 140k examples.
 For benchmarks exceeding this cap (Column Type Annotation, Entity Linking, WikiBio), a random 140k subset is sampled and included as representative for that task.
 This results in a dataset with 1,117,217 training examples.
 We exclude HybridQA, InfoTabs, and Table Recognition from the training set to allow for held-out evaluation, leaving 1,031,082 examples in \datasetmedium~and 3,419,176 in the full dataset of our experiments.
-The capped distribution is shown in pie chart~(b), Table~\ref{tab:generalization} and further details on training sets are in Appendix~\ref{app:train_sets_stats}.
+The capped distribution is shown in pie chart~(b) and Table~\ref{tab:generalization} (further details on training sets are in Appendix~\ref{app:train_sets_stats}).

-The model trained on \datasetmedium~performs competitively and in some cases, even better than \datasetlarge~(see Table~\ref{tab:generalization}, rows in gray), offering a compelling trade-off between dataset size and model effectiveness.
-That said, the full dataset still yields slightly better performance overall and remains a valuable resource for future work that can benefit from large-scale, lossless training.
+{Models} trained on \datasetmedium~perform competitively and in some cases, even better than \mbox{\datasetlarge}~(see Table~\ref{tab:generalization}, rows in gray), offering a compelling trade-off between dataset size and model effectiveness.
+That said, the full dataset still yields slightly better overall performance {when fully fine-tuning a larger model} and remains a valuable resource for future work that can benefit from large-scale, lossless training.

-\textbf{The Benefit of Training on Table Interpretation Tasks} Table Interpretation tasks represent 54.2\% of the training examples in \datasetlarge, making them the largest category by volume and the second longest in instruction length, following HybridQA (see Appendix~\ref{app:seq_length}).
-While \cite{deng2020turl} demonstrated the benefits of these tasks for textual TU, it is unclear whether this carries over to VTU.
-If these tasks prove unhelpful, removing them would save significant resources.
+\textbf{Robustness Across Models and Training Regimes} We observe similar performance trends when training Gemma 3 4B with LoRA (Table~\ref{tab:heldin}, Appendix~\ref{app:gemma3_lora_params}).
+Fine-tuning on \datasetlarge~yields substantial gains over the zero-shot baseline on six of eight tasks, with the largest improvements on visually rich datasets like HiTab (+22.4).
+Notably, both \datasetmedium~and \datasetlarge~significantly outperform \mmtab~on WikiBio, ToTTo, HiTab, and FeTaQA, despite using parameter-efficient LoRA rather than full fine-tuning employed for Qwen2.5-VL.
+This demonstrates that \datasetname's benefits are robust to model architecture, model scale, and training methodology.